wangjingsha/nexent/README.md

 Prefer to run Nexent from source code?
 Follow our [Developer Guide](DEVELOPPER_NOTE.md) for detailed setup instructions and customization options.

+## 🔧 MCP Tool Ecosystem

+Nexent is built on the Model Context Protocol (MCP) tool ecosystem, providing a flexible and extensible framework for integrating various tools and services.

 ## ✨ Key Features

 `1` **Smart agent prompt generation**